matthew-robertson/Useful_things/I Learned Something Today/Modelling.md

 1. Working on some [larger figures](https://youtu.be/qqzqCC8RhXI?t=249), or on 2d mediums, can be great for improving your technique.
 Like with most things, don't try and improve in a million directions at once.
 1. Like with most things, pay attention to what you enjoy and what you don't.
 This is a hobby, do what you like, but stretch your comfort zone.
 1. You only improve if you figure out what parts went well and what went poorly.
+1. Paint.
+More.
+Minis.
+Try and paint daily if possible.
+It's the best way to improve.
+1. Read painting blogs like massivevoodoo, or videos like miniac.

 # Miniature basing